giucris/yasp/README.md

 # YaspPlan field
 plan:
-  # List of all sources
+  # List of all actions
-  sources:
+  actions:
     - id: csv_load          # Id of the source action.
       dataset: my_csv       # Name of the dataset
       source:               # Source field, will contains all the configuration to read the data